 If the failure to deliver is not closed out, the firm cannot accept additional short sale orders of the security without first borrowing or arranging to borrow the security.

-Well the FINRA came knocking and found that from November 2009 to May 2013, StockCross was not complying.
-At the end of the day they were not meeting their close-out obligations.
-Apparently this was due to a software flaw.
-It resulted in failure to deliver on 1,826 occasions.
+Well, the FINRA came knocking and found that from November 2009 to May 2013, StockCross was not complying.
+They were not meeting their close-out obligations.
+This was due to a software flaw.
+It failed to deliver on 1,826 occasions.

-Additionally StockCross executed at least 4,132 short sales at a time when it had an outstanding close-out obligation for such securities, and did not first borrow or arrange to borrow the security.
+Additionally, StockCross executed at least 4,132 short sales when it had an outstanding close-out obligation for such securities and did not first borrow or arrange to borrow the security.